 The National Park Service (NPS) and Federal Highway Administration (FHWA) recently completed a traffic and safety assessment on the southern section of the George Washington Memorial Parkway.
-The Southern George Washington Memorial Parkway Safety Study focused on nine key intersections on 6.3 miles of road between the city of Alexandria and Mount Vernon, and we want you to participate!
+The Southern George Washington Memorial Parkway Safety Study focused on nine key intersections on 6.3 miles of road between the city of Alexandria and Mount Vernon, and we want to share our work with you!

 The study identifies context sensitive solutions that make the road safer and protect the scenic and historic values that justify the parkway’s inclusion on the National Register of Historic Places.